 The Levings’ were able to seamlessly blend Andie’s family history with the life that she and Christian have built together.
 Andie is a 15th generation Minorcan and can trace her roots back to Menorca, Spain.
 The Minorcan presence along Florida’s First Coast and the history of the Andreu Family is traced back to the 1700’s, when Scottish speculator Andrew Turnbull cast his colonial sights on Northeast Florida.
 Turnbull’s workforce included recruits from Greece, Italy, and Minorca, a small island off the coast of Spain.
 These individuals represented a cross-section of the immigrants coming to America varying in education, occupations, and political views, religious convictions, financial stability, and motivation.
 The vibrant multicultural Minorcan community helped fortify the culture of the Nation’s Oldest City.

 Since then, the Andreu family has created a legacy within the State of Florida.
 The book Tight Walk describes the Andreu Family tree starting with Francis “Frank” Paul Andreu, who made a special contribution to the charm of the St. Augustine in his founding of St. Andrews Court.
 With a long history of building the town of St. Augustine, Marianne Brock Brinkoff (Andie’s Mimi) supplied the 15-page book with interesting stories on how the Andreu family helped build the city and has continued to leave a lasting legacy.
 Marianne’s husband, Fred Brinkoff, served on the City Commission for eight years and was the mayor of St. Augustine for two terms.

-Following in Frank’s footsteps, Andie attended and graduated from Florida State University, where she met her now-husband, Christian Levings.
+Following in Fred’s footsteps, Andie attended and graduated from Florida State University, where she met her now-husband, Christian Levings.
 Christian has been a big supporter of continuing the Andreu tradition, frequently visiting the City of St. Augustine.
 Choosing to celebrate their special day in the same place past generations had before them was an easy decision.
 “This is her family’s city and it means a lot to her,” Christian said.
 “It became a second home for me, and I just love everything about it.”

 Andie and Christian’s love story began when they met singing for the same acapella group.
 “Our paths kept coming closer and closer,” Andie said.
 After being on a reality show “Sing It On” together and being friends for 10 years, the relationship eventually developed into something more.
 Christian asked Andie on a date a few months before graduation.
 After their date, Andie said the progression of their relationship was a whirlwind.
 “It was nothing, and then it was everything.
 We went from not being together at all, to me knowing a week into our relationship that I was going to marry him.”